angular-redux/ng-redux/README.md

 ## Config

 ### Debouncing the digest
-You can debounce the digest triggered by store modification (usefull in huge apps with a  lot of store modification) by passing a config parameter to the `ngReduxProvider`.
+You can debounce the digest triggered by store modification (usefull in huge apps with a  lot of store modifications) by passing a config parameter to the `ngReduxProvider`.

 ```javascript
 import angular from 'angular';